singularian/mdencode/README.md

 # MDZip Video Example

-These are some Ascii Art Video Examples
+These are some Asciinema Video Examples

 [MDZip Example](https://asciinema.org/a/293119)
 [MDZip Example 2](https://asciinema.org/a/293112)